John Lennox: Career

 Upon completing his doctorate, Lennox moved to Cardiff, Wales, becoming a reader in Mathematics at the University of Wales, Cardiff.
-Lennox also teaches science and religion in the University of Oxford.
-During his 29 years in Cardiff he spent a year at each of the universities of Würzburg, Freiburg (as an Alexander von Humboldt Fellow), and Vienna, and has lectured extensively in both Eastern and Western Europe, Russia and North America on mathematics, apologetics, and the exposition of scripture.
+Lennox is currently the President of OCCA (The Oxford Centre for Christian Apologetics).
+He also teaches science and religion in the University of Oxford.
+During his 29 years in Cardiff he spent a year at each of the universities of Würzburg, Freiburg (as an Alexander von Humboldt Fellow), and Vienna, and has lectured extensively in both Eastern and Western Europe, Russia, and North America on mathematics, apologetics, and the exposition of scripture.

-Lennox is the author of a number of books on the relations of science, religion, and ethics.
-His most recent works are: Being Truly Human (2018), Determined to Believe?
-(2018) and Against the Flow (2015).
-Titles being released early in 2019 include Finding Ultimate Reality, Joseph and Can science explain everything?
+Lennox is the author of a number of books on the relations between science, religion, and ethics.
 He has published over 70 peer-reviewed articles on mathematics, co-authored two Oxford Mathematical Monographs, and worked as a translator of Russian mathematics.

 He has spoken in many different countries, in conferences and as an academic fellow, including numerous trips to the former Soviet Union.

 On 14 March 2012 he presented an edition of the Lent Talks for BBC Radio Four.
-Lennox has also given lectures at the Veritas forum on topics such as the relationship between science and religion, the existence of God, doubt, and the problems of evil and suffering.
-Additionally, he is a Senior Fellow of The Trinity Forum, a Christian nonprofit organisation that develops leaders to make contributions to cultural renewal.
+Lennox has also given lectures at the Veritas Forum on topics such as the relationship between science and religion, the existence of God, doubt, and the problems of evil and suffering.
+Additionally, he is a Senior Fellow of the Trinity Forum, a Christian nonprofit organisation that develops leaders to make contributions to cultural renewal.